Visiting Assistant Professor in International Studies; 2018-2019 Minerva-USIP Peace and Security Scholar, Centre College

-I recently completed my Ph.D. in the Security Studies Program in the School of Politics, Security, and International Affairs at the University of Central Florida and am a former Minerva-Jennings Randolph Peace and Security Scholar at the United States Institute of Peace (USIP).
-I will join the faculty at Centre College beginning August 2019 as a Visiting Assistant Professor in International Studies.
+I completed my Ph.D. in the Security Studies Program in the School of Politics, Security, and International Affairs at the University of Central Florida in August 2019 and am a former Minerva-Jennings Randolph Peace and Security Scholar at the United States Institute of Peace (USIP).

-In addition to my research on child soldiering and civilian victimization in conflict, my research investigates private military/security companies and civil war, terrorism and counterterrorism effectiveness, and civil-military relations/democratization.
-To date, my research has been published or is forthcoming in outlets such as African Security, Africa Spectrum, Civil Wars, Democratization, Small Wars & Insurgencies, Third World Quarterly, and the European Journal of International Relations.
+My research areas include the determinants and dynamics of rebel groups' recruitment of child soldiers, civil-military relations and democratization, third party actors and civil war with specific focus on private military/security companies, and terrorism and counterterrorism effectiveness.
+My research has been published or is forthcoming in outlets such as African Security, Africa Spectrum, Civil Wars, Conflict Management and Peace Science, Democratization, Small Wars & Insurgencies, The Commonwealth Journal of International Affairs, Third World Quarterly, and the European Journal of International Relations.

 I hold a BA (2008) in Political Science, a MPA with a concentration on public management (2010), a MA and Graduate Certificate in International Conflict Management and Resolution with a focus on International Security (2013) from the University of North Carolina Wilmington, and a Graduate Certificate in Intelligence and National Security (2018) from the University of Central Florida.